 I think we need to move to an approach of deliberate decisions.
 There should be a specific reason for the way we have done everything in our presentations.
 This shift in philosophy questions everything and makes us think about why certain content, visuals, and techniques will be effective for this presentation.
 It gives us more confidence that what we create is the best it can be.
 Here are some examples of this shift in philosophy.

 When I ask presenters how they start preparing a new presentation, almost everyone says they start by grabbing slides from their own and their colleagues’ previous presentations.
 The deliberate decision approach starts with a structured plan for the presentations.
-Following the RAPIDS approach I outline in my book Present It So They Get It, presenters create a plan for every piece of content and they understand how each point will move the audience to the goal they have set for that presentation.
+Following the GPS approach I outline in my book GPS for Presentations, presenters create a plan for every piece of content and they understand how each point will move the audience to the goal they have set for that presentation.

 Data dump slides are more and more common.
 Presenters do this because they have been told that you should give the decision makers all the data so the executives can figure out the conclusion for themselves.
 The deliberate decision approach determines the insight from the analysis and presents that action-oriented insight instead of the data dump.